pecclesHome/code-test/README.md

 ### Prerequisites

-please ensure you have gradle installed Gradle
+To be able to run the commands below, please ensure you have gradle installed.

 ### Commands

 * To run test use: gradle test

-* To build appliction: gradle build
+* To build application: gradle build

 * To run application: gradle run